mghdotdev/vscode-miva-ide/ROADMAP.md

 	- Commit file changes and write notes.
 	- Status bar widget that informs the user what remote, branch and changeset they are currently working with.
 - Split Mivascript / MVT language service into separate packages.
 This will make it easier to maintain the intricacies of each language.
 Also, it aligns the Embedded Language extension guide: https://code.visualstudio.com/api/language-extensions/embedded-languages
-- A Mivascript/MVT parser class written in Node that will be used to add missing language server features including:
+- A Mivascript/MVT parser class written in Node that will be used to improve existing parsing performance add missing language server features including:
 	- Rename symbol: Allows users to highlight a variable and rename all references within the file.
 	- Code Actions: Allows users to automatically fix common issues in the current file.
 	- Document Links: Provide links to templates from the `<mvt:item>` tag / readtheme functions.